 #5.
 Motivate Customers to Take Action

 “Holiday shopping engenders a feeling of urgency.
 Customers have a limited time to get their lists from loved ones and check them off.
 It’s a unique time to entice them with items that are uniquely packaged for this special time of year.
-You may stock your store with exclusive gift sets (like Sabon bath and body products), limited edition collectable pieces (like Build-A-Bear workshop items with Disney’s Frozen and Marvel’s superheroes), as well as limited time collaborations (like Bauble Bar X Anthropologie).
+You may stock your store with exclusive gift sets (like Sabon bath and body products), limited edition collectible pieces (like Build-A-Bear workshop items with Disney’s Frozen and Marvel’s superheroes), as well as limited-time collaborations (like Bauble Bar X Anthropologie).

 Be sure customers feel that they are limited by time and inventory, so they are motivated to take action.
 As long as your brand has a clear message, because of the timeframe that they’re there, this urgency only enhances the experience and stresses to the customers that they need to get it now or they won’t have an opportunity to get it again, at least, not in the same kind of way.
 That’s key.”

 Melissa Gonzalez, Founder, The Lion’esque Group, and Author of “The Pop-Up Paradigm”